Paul Stookey: Solo career

 During 1971 and 1972 Warner released a debut solo album by each member of the group.
 Each of these had similarly styled cover art.
 Stookey's album Paul and was the highest of the three on the music charts, reaching number 42 on the Billboard 200 chart in the United States in September 1971 and number 51 in Canada.

 In 1973, Stookey performed at Carnegie Hall and released the concert as his second solo album calling it One Night Stand.
 With the release of One Night Stand, Stookey changed his name from Noel Paul Stookey to Paul Stookey.

-Stookey's best-known composition "The Wedding Song (There Is Love)" was included on his debut solo album.
+Stookey's best-known song "The Wedding Song (There Is Love)" was included on his debut solo album.
 The song was also released as a single which reached number 24 in the Billboard Hot 100.
 He wrote the song as a wedding gift for Peter Yarrow, and refused to perform it for the public until Yarrow requested it at a concert where his wife was present.
-Stookey assigned the copyright of this song to the Public Domain Foundation (PDF), a nonprofit 501(c)3.
+Stookey assigned the copyright of this song to the Public Domain Foundation (PDF), a nonprofit 501(c)(3).

 After Peter, Paul and Mary

 Stookey performed as a member of Peter, Paul and Mary until the death of Mary Travers in September 2009.
 His work after Peter, Paul and Mary has emphasized his faith, family life and social concerns.
-He remains active in the music industry, performing as a solo act, and occasionally performed with Peter Yarrow.
+He remains active in the music industry, performing as a solo act, and occasionally performed with the late Peter Yarrow.

 In 1986, Stookey teamed up with Jim Newton, Paul G. Hill, and Denny Bouchard at Celebration Shop in Texas.
 The company, now known as Kidlinks, uses original musical compositions as music therapy to address the special needs of children.
 The company has produced three award-winning children's CDs used in hospitals, medical camps and homes across the country.

 In 2000 Noel and his daughter, Elizabeth Stookey Sunde, founded the nonprofit Music to Life, which builds on the strong historical legacy of social movements' intentional use of music to educate, recruit, and mobilize.

 In January 2011, centered on Martin Luther King Jr. Day, Stookey participated in several events at Dartmouth College that celebrated King's life, including "Music for Social Change with Noel Paul Stookey and Company."